 You may also be interested in

-What our clients say about our trips
+What our clients say about this trip

 I have been on several trips with Victor and what stands out most about his trips is his demeanor and leadership in a mountain setting.
-He pays exceptional attention to detail and is very attentive to all clients needs and to safety.
-I have never been in the mountains with anyone more knowledgable.
-His expeditions are always well planned and you are sure to have an amazing alpine experience with Victor and his team.
+He pays exceptional attention to detail and is very attentive to all client’s needs and to safety.
+I have never been in the mountains with anyone more knowledgeable.
+His expeditions are always well planned and you are sure to have an amazing experience with Victor and his team.
 I could not recommend him more strongly to guide a fun and safe trip.